Top Software License Management Software in 2026: Compared and Ranked

 1. Virima: software license tracking with asset and service dependency

-Virima’s IT Asset Management capability does something most SLM tools don’t: it connects license data to the infrastructure and services those licenses actually support.
-Instead of a flat list of installs and entitlements, Virima maps dependencies through ViVID™ overlays on visual service maps.
+Virima’s IT Asset Management capability does something most software license management software platforms don’t: it connects license data to the infrastructure and services those licenses actually support.
+Instead of a flat entitlement list, Virima maps dependencies through ViVID™ service maps.

 In practice, that means you can see which business services depend on a specific software license before you reclaim it.
 That’s the difference between saving money and causing an outage.